levankhelo/rpi-fan-controller/README.md

 simple controller for rpi 5 fan.

-Originally made to control fan via ssh for Homebridge. i used "hacky" solution as i have rpi clusters, and added following configuration of `Script2` homebridge plugin
+Originally made to control fan via ssh for Homebridge. i used "hacky" solution as i have rpi clusters, and added following configuration of `homebridge-Script2` plugin for Homebridge
 ```json
 {
     "accessory": "Script2",